Lavender Fields in the USA: 5 Best Farms to Visit (2026)

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-These days not only can you visit the lavender fields and farms, but you can also sample food with lavender, buy a lavender plant, buy lavender products.
+These days, not only can you visit the lavender fields and farms, but you can also sample food with lavender, buy a lavender plant, and buy lavender products.
 These American lavender growers have upped their game with restaurants, festivals, and even inns on the lavender farm.

-I hope that my small sampling of fields and farms will encourage you to seek out lavender farms in your area.
+I hope my small sampling of fields and farms encourages you to seek out lavender farms in your area.
 I am a big proponent of supporting local farmers, lavender included!

 Ali'i Kula Lavender Farm

 Thinking of Hawaiian farms, pineapples probably come to mind.
-But on the island of Maui, there is a stunningly beautiful lavender farm with ocean views on the slopes of Haleakala.
-Not only does Ali’i Kula Lavender Farm grow 45 different varieties of lavender, but they also serve amazing scones with lavender jam and lavender tea.
+But on the island of Maui, a stunningly beautiful lavender farm with ocean views sits on the slopes of Haleakala.
+Ali’i Kula Lavender Farm grows 45 different varieties of lavender, but they also serve amazing scones with lavender jam and lavender tea.

-- Guided Cart Tour which lasts an hour.
-You get to see more of the 13 acres this way.
-Tour times are at 10:30 am and 2 pm, the cost is $25.
+- Guided Cart Tour, which lasts an hour.
+This way, you get to see more of the 13 acres.
+Tour times are at 10:30 am and 2 pm; the cost is $25.

-You can also do a Gourmet Picnic Lunch with a choice of sandwich or wrap, chips, and a lavender-infused dessert and choice of beverage.
+You can also do a Gourmet Picnic Lunch with a choice of sandwich or wrap, chips, a lavender-infused dessert, and a choice of beverage.
 I recommend the lavender lemonade straight from the lavender field!
-The cost is $26 and required 24-hour advanced reservations.
+The cost is $26 and requires 24-hour advance reservations.

 Pelindaba Lavender Field and Farm